opiopan/fsmapper/docs/sdkdocs/sdk/device_plugin/index.md

 - **Library file**
   `fsmappercore.lib`
   Provides access to fsmapper runtime services used by plugin modules.
-  When using C or C++, the library can be linked either via project settings or explicitly using a pragma directive:
+  When using MSVC, the library can be linked either via project settings or explicitly using a pragma directive:

 	```c title='C/C++'
 	#pragma comment(lib, "fsmappercore.lib")